 The second wave was to follow at 0700.
 These are the proposed and actual follow-up landings.

-The defenders were elements of the veteran German 352nd Division that had been recently moved from a rear area.
+Defenders included elements of the veteran German 352nd Division that had been recently moved from a rear area.
 Defenses were concentrated around 15 strong points called Widerstandsnest (resistance nest) identified as WN-60 to WN-74 from east to west.
 These points were protected with rifles, machine guns, pillboxes, light artillery and heavy artillery in casemates and open pits, anti-tank guns, and minefields.
 Trenches with infantry and machine gun emplacements guarded the areas between strong points.

 The defenses exacted a heavy toll.
-Surprisingly (or maybe not), no precise casualty figures exist.
-The estimates of American dead, wounded, missing, and captured at Omaha on D-Day range from 2,000 to 4,700.
+Surprisingly (or maybe not), the exact cost for securing Omaha Beach is unknown.
+Estimates of American dead, wounded, missing, and captured at Omaha on D-Day range from 2,000 to 4,700.

 In 2004, the French erected a sculpture, Les Braves by Anilore Ban, directly on the beach.

 A nearby monument commemorates the actions of the 1st Infantry Division and the 116th Regimental Combat Team of the 29th Division.

 The Omaha Beach Memorial Museum is located in Saint-Laurent-sur-Mer.
 The museum depicts the landings and daily life of the troops on both sides as well as life for the locals during the occupation.
 It also shows a movie in which participants in the battle relate their experiences.
 Admission is about $7.50.
 It is worth a visit.